mbjd/dotfiles/README.md

 - `imagemagick`
 - `i3lock`

 ...
 And probably some more that I forgot.
-Nothing too importa
+Nothing too important though.

 ### Installation